samseager/startup/README.md

 html href is super usefull
 I also learned alot about page formatting including the headers and the footers.
 I learned about svg and how to format the shapes and make custom buttons

+#### Simon CSS Assignment
+Learned what a containter is in bootstrap and how a fluid container is one that spans the whole width Learned that the classes in bootstrap are really important to know.
+Border-radius to set a buton to change its shape (to a circle for example) For sure study bootstrap classes as well as some css properties from the simon page The nav component is super usefull

+#### Startup HTML and CSS Assignment